 Having served on a number of philanthropic and non-profit boards, Osher is an active community leader in the San Francisco Bay Area, the recipient of several honorary degrees, a serious student of opera, and an ardent fly fisherman.

-He and his wife Barbra Osher, Consul General for Sweden in San Francisco, conduct their philanthropy through the Bernard Osher Foundation, the Bernard Osher Jewish Philanthropies Fund, and the Barbra Osher Pro Suecia Foundation, which supports Swedish cultural and educational projects in North America and Sweden.
+He and his wife Barbro Osher, Consul General for Sweden in San Francisco, conduct their philanthropy through the Bernard Osher Foundation, the Bernard Osher Jewish Philanthropies Fund, and the Barbro Osher Pro Suecia Foundation, which supports Swedish cultural and educational projects in North America and Sweden.
 (September 2007)

 OSHER PROGRAM AT CALIFORNIA UNIVERSITY SAN MARCOS

 In March 2004, Cal State San Marcos Extended Learning was awarded a $100,000 grant from the Bernard Osher Foundation to establish the Osher Lifelong Learning Institute.
 The Osher Foundation supports the creation of new programs in lifelong learning at institutions of higher education across the country.
 Today, there are over 115 Osher programs throughout the United States.
-We recently received a $1,000,000 endowment which will ensure our continued success.
+In 2008 we received a $1,000,000 endowment which will ensure our continued success.

 The Osher Lifelong Learning Institute provides mature learners (50 years and older) with an intellectually challenging program of non-credit courses taught by Cal State San Marcos professors and other experts in their respective fields.
 The program recognizes that an active mind fosters a general sense of well-being and challenges learners to stay intellectually alive and socially aware.
-We have four terms; Fall, Winter, Spring, and Summer.
+We have three terms; Fall, Spring, and Summer.
 We average 30 classes per term.
-Most of the classes are offered in 6 week sessions, (2 hours each week).
-We also have field trips and social functions throughout the year.
+Most of the classes are offered in 5 or 10 week sessions, (2 hours each week).

 In Spring 2007 we decided to "take it on the road".
 We recognize the value of bringing the courses closer to our students especially with North County being so spread out.
-We are now offering courses on the San Marcos Campus and have made it "user friendly" with parking passes and detailed maps to guide you along the way.
-In addition, we have our satellite campus in Temecula where we offer classes.
-We offer courses at thirteen other locations as well.
+We are offering courses on the San Marcos Campus and have made it "user friendly" with parking passes and detailed maps to guide you along the way.

 Instructors include professors from Cal State San Marcos and local universities and experts in specific fields.
 If you are interested in connecting with a group of your peers who share common goals—to learn new things, travel and build upon personal experiences—OLLI is for you!
 The Osher Institute offers a “requirement free” environment that does not involve examinations or grades, and is open to all interested older adults regardless of previous educational achievements.
 Come for the pure joy of learning!